 Query parameters are a really strong feature in Power BI.

-There are many places that you can implement filters in Power BI, but there are some occasions where it’s better to do this at the query level versus the report level.
+There are many places that you can implement filters in Power BI, but on some occasions, it’s better to do this at the query layer versus the report level.

-You might want to create filters at the query layer if you have massive tables from a database or a data lake that your organization has implemented.
-You might not want to bring in the entire underlying table every single time into your Power BI model.
+You might want to create filters at the query level if you have massive tables from a database that your organization has implemented.
+You don’t want to bring in the entire underlying table every single time into your Power BI model.

 By using query parameters, you can cut down the time span at the query layer and not bring all of that data into your model.